r-kupin/webserv/README.md

 Sets bounds for request's body size.
 Works in the following way: while reading client's body, server keeps track of it's size.
 If `client_max_body_size` is defined, and client's body exceeds it - server abandon's further request processing and returns error **413**.
 If not specified - default value of 1Mb is being applied.
 ##### upload_store
 In this project, it's behavior is slightly simplified, because this directive is not a part of vanilla nginx, but from a third-party module, more info [here](#Uploads).
+ **Works only for requests done with CURL**
 Should have only one arg, which is path to the uploads directory.
 Set's path to uploads directory.
 When location containing this directive handles POST request, it creates a file in specified directory, and writes request's body to it.
-The name of the file being created is it's number: first is `1`, second is `2`, etc.
+The name of the file being created is it's number: first is `1`, second is `2`, etc. If File already exists - server returns 503
 ##### index
 May have multiple args that define files that will be used as an index - meaning - shown when location get's accessed by address, following with `/`.
 Files are checked in the specified order - left to right.
 The last element of the list can be a file with an absolute path - meaning, path not from the current location's root - but from **root**-location's root.
 ```nginx